All Episodes

 He is the founder, the CEO of Project Veritas.

-Uh we had him on last week about his big win in the New York Supreme Court.
+We had him on last week about his big win in the New York Supreme Court.

-There will be discovery in his case against the New York Times, uh, which will be a great test case, just like Governor Palin's as it relates to the standard of reckless disregard and and proving malice if you're a public figure.
+There will be discovery in his case against the New York Times, which will be a great test case, just like Governor Palin's as it relates to the standard of reckless disregard and proving malice if you're a public figure.

-Uh James O'Keefe is back with us.
+James O'Keefe is back with us.

-Uh you want to talk about a bombshell.
+You want to talk about a bombshell?

 Wow.

-Charlie Chester, CNN's director, one of CNN's directors, and this is a guy who witnesses what happens in the newsroom.
+And this is a guy who witnesses what happens in the newsroom.

-He's friends with all these people, and he says, quote, look at what we did.
+And he says, quote, look at what we did.

-We, CNN got Trump out of office.
+We, CNN, got Trump out of office.

-I a hundred percent believe that.
+I 100% believe that.

 Trump would not have gotten out unless CNN, and he says, I quote, I came to CNN because I wanted to be a part of it.

-He Charlie works for CNN and has for some time, that they don't want people to know that's what CNN's intent is.
+Charlie works for CNN and has for some time, that they don't want people to know that's what CNN's intent is.

 There's this one quote where Charlie says, you know, even though that's not what we're saying we're doing, we're doing it.

-And that's the part that I think is the most shocking because I think if CNN were just go out publicly say, hey, we are uh the Biden administration, and uh we want everyone to know that, but Charlie here is making sure that while they're doing this, they're trying to hide this from the American people.
+And that's the part that I think is the most shocking because I think if CNN were just go out publicly say, hey, we are the Biden administration and we want everyone to know that.

-And that's the part that's disgusting, because Google and Twitter all rely upon CNN to be their assignment editor.
+And that's the part that's disgusting because Google and Twitter all rely upon CNN to be their assignment editor.

 Their algorithms prefer CNN's news, if you want to call it that.

-I th I think that's a big part of this.
+I think that's a big part of this.

-I mean, you know, look at at Jack a little late, admitting, oh yeah, we should have published the New York Post story.
+I mean, you know, look at At Jack a little late admitting, oh, yeah, we should have published the New York Post story.

 Now, I could tell you right now that I know for a fact, having been briefed on people that have that hard drive of Hunter Biden, which has been authenticated.